scalar-labs/usage-export-clazar-recipe/README.md

 ## Job Behavior

 ### Periodic Execution
 The metering processor is configured to run as a cron job every 5 minutes.
 When the container starts, it immediately runs the script once before the cron schedule takes effect.
 You can also modify the cron schedule by editing the `crontab` file in the repository.
+If a previous run is still executing, the new cron job will be skipped to prevent overlapping executions.

 ### Processing Logic